HaydenWebb/EDES301/project_01/README.md

 ## Physical Construction

-To learn more about the physical build for this project, please follow [this link](www.google.com) to the associated Hackster page.
+To learn more about the physical build for this project, please follow [this link](https://www.hackster.io/haydenwebb/in-hand-palm-2dof-manipulator-6d990e) to the associated Hackster page.
 There you'll find more information regarding the construction and steps taken to create this manipulator.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)

-README in github under the “project_01” directory with software build instructions, software operation instructions, and links to the Hackster.io page

-he github README
-should focus on the software